duyanle/discoparti/README.md

 ### Installation:
 The R script(s) provided run(s) on R (4.3.3) in R-studio (2024.12.1+563)

+See code section for specific packages required in each script.

 ### Citations:
  [1] Honardoost, M.A., Adinatha, A., Schmidt, F. et al. Systematic immune cell dysregulation and molecular subtypes revealed by single-cell RNA-seq of subjects with type 1 diabetes.
 Genome Med 16, 45 (2024). https://doi.org/10.1186/s13073-024-01300-z